 Ph.D. in Literature

-Students gain advanced knowledge of literature from the British Middle Ages and colonial America to global/postcolonial and U.S. contemporary, as well as knowledge of literary analysis; literature and science; literature and environment; literary theory; translation; and gender studies.
-They graduate with the qualitative and quantitative skills necessary for professional research and teaching in English.
-There is an option to complete an MA in literature, but it is not a stand-alone program
+Students gain advanced knowledge of literature from the British Middle Ages and colonial America to global/postcolonial and U.S. contemporary, as well as knowledge of literary theory, literary analysis, and interdisciplinary methods.
+The course of study balances coverage of national literary traditions with innovative methods and topics such as literature and science; literature and environment; translation; gender and sexuality studies; and race studies.
+Students graduate with the qualitative and quantitative skills necessary for professional research and teaching in English, or demonstrated skill in creative writing for careers as professional writers.
+There is an option to complete an MA in literature, but it is not a stand-alone program.

 - Funding Your Ph.D.

 All students admitted to the Ph.D. program are guaranteed five years of funding in the form of Teaching Assistant positions during the first two years and an Associate Instructor position the following three.
 These appointments provide a partial tuition waiver and monthly salary.
 A limited amount of Graduate Student Researcher positions are available each year where students assist faculty with various projects.

 First year nonresident students receive a supplemental tuition fellowship.
 Second year students who come to Davis from out of state are expected to establish residency during their first year.

 International student are also subject to nonresident supplemental tuition (NRST).
 We will pay the NRST for a total of three quarters during the first year.
 Within that time, payment of the NRST is dependent on making progress in the program.
 Assuming students make normal progress this is waived after the first year.
 If they fail to pass the qualifying examination and do not advance to candidacy by the end of their third year, the NRST will return to them and will be responsible for paying this fee.